 Before you start: To be accepted onto the PCDA, candidates have to meet the Constabulary's PCDA eligibility criteria and successfully pass the stages of the Constabulary's police officer recruitment process.

-What's involved in a PCDA: A PCDA involves a three-year programme of academic modules, course work and exams.
-This is undertaken coincides with whilst serving as a student training police officer with active frontline duties within Cumbria Constabulary.
+What's involved in a PCDA?
+A PCDA involves a three-year programme of academic modules, course work and exams.
+This is undertaken and coincides with serving as a student police officer, with active frontline duties for Cumbria Constabulary.

 Support: Apprentices will receive support from a UCLan tutor with your academic studies and officers and staff from Cumbria Constabulary will support you with your operational role.